ogerardin/xpman/README.md

 ## Goals
-- Manage X-Plane aircrafts, scenery, plugins and extensions
+- Manage X-Plane aircraft, scenery, plugins and extensions
 - Work on all platforms supported by X-Plane (Windows, Mac, Linux)
 - Offer idiomatic installation (e.g. setup.exe on Windows) and close-to-native look and feel